Mowbray-R-V/Graph-based-RL4CO/README.md

 20. [A Cookbook of Self-Supervised Learning](https://arxiv.org/pdf/2304.12210) **(Great start for contrastive learning )**
 21. [Awesome-LLM4Graph-Papers](https://github.com/HKUDS/Awesome-LLM4Graph-Papers)

-# Unsorted
-1. Local and Global Structure Preservation for Robust Unsupervised Spectral Feature Selection,  2018

-# Types of learning
+# ⭐ Types of learning
 1. Supervised: Explicit labels for nodes or graphs (e.g., node classification); common loss: Cross-entropy between predicted and true labels
 2. Self-supervised/Un-Supervised: No labels — model builds its own pseudo-task (e.g., contrastive learning, context prediction); common loss: InfoNCE, MI maximization
 3. Semi-supervised: Labeled + unlabeled data combined; comon loss: Labeled loss + self-supervised regularizer

-# Key papers
+# ⭐ Key papers
 1. Theory of Graph Neural Networks: Representation and Learning
 2. A Comprehensive Survey on Graph Neural Networks, 2019

-# Expressiveness
+# ⭐ Expressiveness
 1.B.
 Weisfeiler and A. Leman, “A reduction of a graph to a canonical form and an algebra arising during this reduction,” Nauchno-Technicheskaya Informatsia, 1968.
 2. How powerful are graph neural network?, ICLR 2019 **(many GNNs (Message Passing Neural Networks) are isomorphism-invariant; they cannot distinguish two isomorphic graphs and are expressive power is bounded by 1-WL)**
 3. go neural: higher-order graph neural networks, AAAI 2019